By Hayder Shkara, Family Lawyer

 Child custody arrangements are decided after thorough considerations of the child’s best custody.
 This applies especially regarding the child’s well-being and how they can help in their upbringing.

-The Three Common Child Custody Arrangements
+The Three Most Common Child Custody Arrangements

-Physical Custody Arrangement
+1. Primary Physical Custody

 In this case, the child lives with the parent granted custody by the court.
 The parent with such custody is the one that provides primary care for the child until some emergencies or circumstances warrant for the other parent (noncustodial parent) to show up.